ttab/elephant-repository/README.md

 ## ACLs for permissions

 Documents can be shared with individuals or units (groups of people).
-By default only the entity that created a document has access to it, and other entities will have to be granted read and/or write access.
+By default only the entity that created a document has access to it, and other entities will have to be granted access.

+The four ACL permission types are:

+* **Read** — read the document
+* **Write** — create new versions
+* **MetaWrite** — update document metadata without creating a full version
+* **SetStatus** — set statuses on the document

 In most workflows documents will be shared with a group of people, but this makes it possible to work with private drafts, and share documents with individuals that are untrusted in the sense that they shouldn't have access to all your content.

-## Archiving

-All events, document statuses and versions are archived by a background process in the repository.
-Archiving is tightly integrated with the document lifecycle and a document cannot be deleted until it has been fully archived.

-As part of the archiving process the archive objects are signed with an archiving key, and as the signature of the previous version is included in the object we create a tamper-proof chain of updates.
-Statuses also include the signature of the document version they refer to.

-The archive status and signature are fed back into the database after the object has been successfully archived.

-See [Archiving data](#archiving-data) for further details.

 ## Validation schemas